jameshan521/Dawool/README.md

 What you need to do?<br>
   have to finish all the feed page and with all functions work. and how to show pop up with the same content.

 What you need to learn?<br>
   CSS and Javascript.

+   <b>21/07/30</b><br>
+What did you do?<br>
+  finished when we click one checkbox that applies all other checkboxes on join_agreement page. on feed page when we write content and put image. the image has to be previewed before upload. so i tried to do that but it stucked.

+What you need to do?<br>
+  feed write hidden pop up.
+  prescription edit page.
+  prescription review page doesnt work.

+What you need to learn?<br>
+  CSS and Javascript.